terascope/teraslice/docs/packages/data-mate/overview.md

 ### encodeSHA

-`encodeSHA(input, args) - SHA encodes the input to the hash specified if given an array it will convert everything in the array excluding null/undefined values`
+`encodeSHA(input, context, args) - SHA encodes the input to the hash specified if given an array it will convert everything in the array excluding null/undefined values`

 `args { hash = 'sha256', digest = 'hex' }`